A characterization of the local structure of two-dimensional sets with positive reach: Introduction

 Then $M$ has positive reach as well (it follows from Lemma~\ref{prorot}) and its tangent cone at $0$ is a half-line.
 It is easy to see that if $C$ is totally disconnected and $0$ is its accumulation point, we can choose the rotations $M_\lambda$ of $B_\lambda$ so that no neighbourhood of the origin in $M$ lies on a two-dimensional $C^{1,1}$ surface.

 Our main result shows (rather surprisingly) that the above example is in a sense universal (up to a $C^{1,1}$-diffeomorphism) for the case when the tangent cone of $A$ at $a$ is a half-line.
-In our proof of the main result (Theorem~\ref{T_main} below), we need to include the ``both-sided'' version of the set $B$ above (where the tangent cone is the full line, see case (ii) in Definition~\ref{B-sets}), and to define properly the ``multirotations'' in $\R^d$.
-So, before stating the result, we need two definitions.
+In order to state our main result (Theorem~\ref{T_main} below), we need to include the ``both-sided'' version of the set $B$ above (where the tangent cone is the full line, see case (ii) in Definition~\ref{B-sets}).
+(We use the notion $\B$-set as abbreviation of ``basic set''.)
+We also define properly ``multirotations'' in $\R^d$ (Definition~\ref{multrot}).

 \begin{definition}[B-sets] \begin{enumerate} \item[(i)] We call $M\subset \R^2$ a \emph{$\B_-$-set} if there exist $r>0$, Lipschitz functions $\psi \leq 0 \leq \vf$ on $[0,r]$ such that $\vf$ is semiconcave on $(0,r)$, $\psi$ is semiconvex on $(0,r)$, $\vf(0)= \psi(0)=0$, $\vf'_+(0)= \psi'_+(0)=0$ and $M= \{(x,y):\ x\in [0,r], \psi(x) \leq y \leq \vf(x)\}$. \item[(ii)] We call $M\subset \R^2$ a \emph{$\B_+$-set} if there exist $r>0$, Lipschitz functions $\psi \leq 0 \leq \vf$ on $[-r,r]$ such that $\vf$ is semiconcave on $(-r,r)$, $\psi$ is semiconvex on $(-r,r)$, $\vf(0)= \psi(0)=0$, $\vf'(0)= \psi'(0)=0$ and $M= \{(x,y):\ x\in [-r,r], \psi(x) \leq y \leq \vf(x)\}$. \item[(iii)] We say that $M\subset\R^2$ is a \emph{$\B$-set} if $M$ is a $\B_-$-set or a $\B_+$-set. \end{enumerate} \end{definition}